How much are registration fees?

 Uniform will be available for sale on specific days, usually Friday afternoons early in the season.

-What age group will my child be in for this season?
+What age group will me child be in for this season?

 Age groups shall commence on the first of January of the current year.
 Exceptions may be permitted upon application to the League.

-My child was born on 1st May 20xx, one day after cut off, and is very big for his/her age, can he/she play?
+My child was born on 1st Mat 20XX, one day after cut off, and is very big for his/her age, can he/she play?

-My child is of age group U10s by birth, but his/her best friends are a bit younger and are playing U9s, can he/she play down an age level in U9s?
+My child is of age group U10s by birth, but his/her best friends are a bit younger and are playing U9s, can she play down an age level in U9s?

 Players may apply in writing to the Registrations Manager, Club Secretary or President to 'play down' one age group only.
 Applications shall only be considered on specific medical grounds and must be accompanied by a letter from a medical professional.

 After reviewing each case, the Club will decide to either forward the application to the league or not.
 The decision on whether the player is allowed to ‘play down’ will be determined by the League.

 A new application will need to be made to both the Club and the League at the start of every season.

 MY child would like to play up an age group, is that possible?